nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 - Open code is better science.
 The field of machine learning is still improving.
 Many researchers work on algorithms and improvements.
 Open code enables open science.
 Community input and feedback increases the quality.
 Also openness means that when papers of researchers are published everyone can inspect, use and improve the code that was developed.
 This openness enforces quality.

 FOSS machine learning and machine learning in general is very popular.
 See e.g. the diagram below which shows a view of the increase in google searches for the recent decade.
 You should have very strong arguments, also from a business perspective.
-This because investments for real world application always have business risk.
+This is because investments for real world application have always have business risks.
 Choosing a commercial black box solution often increases business risks and mitigation of risks is harder.
 E.g. security and privacy risk mitigation is hard with blackbox solutions.

 .. image:: /images/popularity-of-ml.png
    :alt: Popularity of Machine Learning
    :align: center

 All IT companies advertise with machine learning powered software products nowadays.
 This also means that existing software that has been sold for decades is now re-branded with the new machine learning buzz words.
 Also terms like cognitive, artificial intelligence (AI) powered and data driven are used to sell you old solutions using this new trend.
 You can easily be fooled since massive marketing efforts (time, money, material) are invested to sell old buggy solutions as new innovative machine learning powered solutions.
 In reality black box solutions from small or large vendors that seems good to be true for your use case, are almost always based on fads.
 This is why you should be very suspicious when using cloud based machine offerings that offers you instant new business and customers.
 Make sure to do a fast and cheap hands on innovation project first.
 Evaluate if and how your business use case can really benefit from machine learning.
-If a new machine learning solution looks to good to be true, be aware.
+If a new machine learning solution looks too good to be true, be aware.

 To use machine learning for real business applications you should use and reuse good FOSS tools, frameworks and knowledge available.
-But you should also take the quality aspects, technical and non-technical, that come with a machine learning framework choice into account.
+But you should also take the quality aspects, technical and non-technical, that comes with a machine learning framework choice into account.

 When using machine learning FOSS solutions you can and should inspect the working and evaluate all risks involved.
 By using a FOSS solution you can ask every IT company or consultant with the right skills to audit the application.
 Because in the end: When security, safety or  privacy of your customers is at risk, you are accountable.